 But you might not fully understand the ins and outs of the changes.
-That's why the Texas Medical Association is hosting a free live webinar on July 31 that will outline what prescribers can expect.
+That's why the Texas Medical Association created a free on-demand webinar that outlines what prescribers can expect.

-The webinar, Texas Prescription Monitoring Program (PMP) Requirements: Who, What, When, and How, will cover the statutory requirements for checking Texas’ new prescription monitoring program, known as PMP Aware.
+The webinar, Texas Prescription Monitoring Program (PMP) Requirements: Who, What, When, and How, covers the statutory requirements for checking Texas’ new prescription monitoring program, known as PMP Aware.

 Initially, all prescribers had until Sept.
 1 to set up a PMP Aware account.
 But TMA lobbied for a six-month delay to give electronic health record (EHR) vendors sufficient time to fully integrate the PMP into their products and make other software changes before the mandate takes effect.
 The deadline is now March 1, 2020.

 The webinar also addresses:

 - The new PMP Data Visualization Tools System